TaliBytes/ClipHist/README.md

 ## WARNING - APP IS STILL IN DEVELOPMENT AND NON FUNCTIONAL

 Linux is an open source OS with (typically) minimal bloat pre-installed.
 This has the obvious advantage of no bloat but has the disadvantage that features one may consider key are simply missing from the experience.
-Up until recently I used Windows and in my typical day-to-day work-flow (be it back when I was in school, today as a coder, or at various times I am word processing) I consistently use(d) the Windows "Clipboard History" utility that is built into Windows.
-Upon moving to Linux I discovered, not surprisingly, that such a feature is not built into the few distros I've tried up till now.
+Up until recently, I've used Windows in my typical day-to-day work-flow (be it back when I was in school, today as a coder, or at various times I am word processing).
+I consistently used the Windows "Clipboard History" utility that is built into Windows.
+Upon moving to Linux I discovered that, not surprisingly, such a feature is not built into the few distros I've tried up till now.

 To be straight-forward, I'm not satisfied with any of the existing clipboard managers that have been created for Linux thus far.
-I find that they're too over-engineered, have built-in bloat, or similar issues.
-I need something super simple, much like the built in option for Windows.
+I find that they're too over-engineered, have what I consider to be built-in bloat, or they have other/similar issues.
+I need something quite simple, much like the built in option for Windows.

 ## Features